zalando/nakadi/docs/_documentation/using_per_event_authorization.md

  The `event_auth_field` takes the path to a string field, and type of the field inside an event, which can be then used by an authorization plugin to classify if a consumer should receive an event published.
- It is optional for the field to be part of the event type's schema.
  If the field is absent or set to `null` in a published event, it is available for all consumers to read.

  An `event_auth_field` field can be used to specify a classifier (which along with the authorization section) defines who can read a published event.